Durgabhavaniy2509/Durgabhavaniy2509/README.md

 ---

 ### 👩‍💻 About Me
-I have over **2 years of experience in MEP BIM Modeling, Coordination and Shop Drawings**.
+I have over **2 years of experience in MEP BIM Modeling, Coordination and Detailed Shop Drawings**.
 Over time, I became passionate about **BIM Automation** — identifying repetitive and time-consuming workflows and building tools to simplify them.

 I’m currently focusing on: